 Drive down to the new Point Ruston Waterfront development outside the south-west border of Point Defiance Park, with plenty of trendy waterfront restaurants.
-Choose from the Jewel Box Cafe, Wildfin American Grill, the Daily Catch, and Stack 571 Burger and Whiskey Bar.
+Choose from the Jewel Box Cafe, Wildfin American Grill, and Stack 571 Burger and Whiskey Bar.

 If you wish to head into downtown Tacoma, try the new McMenamins Pub at the Elks Temple Hotel, next to the striking Spanish Stairs.

 Nearby Tacoma has an abundance of great museums.
 Try the Tacoma Glass Museum, Washington State History Museum, LeMay Car Museum or Tacoma Art Museum.
 If you have kids, the FREE Tacoma Children's Museum will keep them entertained for hours!